Asheq/close-buffers.vim/README.md

 # Dialog to Close Vim Buffers 📖

-Provides a command called `:CloseBuffers`.
-This will open a dialog, showing you various options.
+Provides a command called `:CloseBuffers` which opens a dialog, showing you various options.
 Press the key corresponding to your desired action.
 <table>
     <thead>
         <th>Key</th>